score-p/scorep_plugin_uncore/README.md

 ##Usage

 This plugin uses papi for parsing the events and utilises perf for counting uncore performance events.
 For couting uncore performance events priviliged rights or reducing the paranoid level is required, e.g.

     sudo sysctl kernel.perf_event_paranoid=0

 The list of available events can be obtained by running `papi_native_avail`.
-The events to be counted need to be added to the `SCOREP_METRIC_UPP` environment variable, e.g.
+To use this plugin, it has to be added to the `SCOREP_METRIC_PLUGINS` variable.
+Afterwards, the events to be counted need to be added to the `SCOREP_METRIC_UPP` environment variable, e.g.

+    export SCOREP_METRIC_PLUGINS="UPP"
-    export SCOREP_METRIC_UPP=hswep_unc_pcu::UNC_P_CLOCKTICKS
+    export SCOREP_METRIC_UPP_PLUGIN="hswep_unc_pcu::UNC_P_CLOCKTICKS"

 If you're facing an error message like